wp-plugins/master-slider/README.txt

 == Upgrade Notice ==

-= 2.1.0 =
+= 2.2.0 =
-- [Fix]: Address an issue with rendering 3D transitions on firefox and mouse wheel
+- [New]: Introducing "Start On Hover" feature, to display the slider when it appears in browser viewport.
-- [Fix]: Addressed a Javascript error in IE9.
+- [Improvement]: API methods updated